mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

         self.conflict_set = {new_list: [] for new_list in range(self.size)}
 ```

-The `place_queen` function take in a variable `starting_row` which the value is initialised as `0`.
+The `place_queen` function take in a variable `starting_row` and we will set the initial value as `0`.
 If the length of the variable `columns` is equal to the variable `size`, this means that every column has a queen and we have found a solution.
 Our program will proceed to print out the solution.
 ```python
     def place_queen(self, starting_row=0):
         if len(self.columns) == self.size: